Ruby Thursday: Fictional character biography

 Ruby begins running weapons procurement scams against A.I.M.
-She partners with and becomes romantically involved with the Answer.
+She partners with and becomes romantically involved with Answer.
 After having stolen money from A.I.M. on five occasions, A.I.M. hires the assassin Bullseye to kill Ruby.
 He uses her relationship with Answer to draw her out of hiding and throws the Rolling Stones album Flashpoint (which contains the song "Ruby Tuesday") into her chest apparently killing the biological portion of her body.
-The Answer saves her head after Bullseye leaves in hopes of reviving her later.
+Answer saves her head after Bullseye leaves in hopes of reviving her later.

-During the Civil War, Ruby later is involved in a high-speed 'chase' through the streets of Manhattan.
+During the Civil War storyline, Ruby is involved in a high-speed 'chase' through the streets of Manhattan.
 The super-heroine Hellcat ends up clinging to her bumper.
 Ruby uses her malleable head to fire a gun at Hellcat during the pursuit.
 The fight is ended with the intervention of She-Hulk and her allies.
 She-Hulk does not actually go for Ruby, she takes down Hellcat first for being an unlicensed superhero.
 The results of Ruby's rampage are shown in the forms of cars being shot up, people traumatized by this, and a cab ending up through the front window of a bookstore.
-Ruby herself is subdued by the weaponry of Two-Gun Kid, a licensed bounty hunter for the state of New York.
+Ruby is subdued by Two-Gun Kid, a licensed bounty hunter operating in New York.

-Ruby and the Headmen then fought the Heroes for Hire while attempting to transplant Chondu's head onto Humbug's body.
-At some point, she was imprisoned in the Raft, which Wolverine broke her out of in his plan against Romulus.
-Ruby was contacted by Romulus and her daughter's life was threatened, forcing her to give Romulus the information to Wolverine's plans.
-When confronted by Wolverine, Ruby attacked, defeating him by impaling him with the tentacles she had formed with her head.
-Soon, Cloak, Silver Samurai, Skaar, and Bruce Banner appeared, all battling Ruby Thursday.
-She held her own, but was eventually caught by Skaar and teleported back to the Raft by Cloak.
-It was later discovered The Answer is the one who had planned her escape.

-Following the Avengers vs. X-Men storyline, Ruby Thursday is among the villains that are imprisoned at an unnamed prison.
-She participated in a prison riot until she and the other villains were defeated by Mimic and Rogue.

-As part of the "All-New, All-Different Marvel" branding, Ruby Thursday subsequently a police station with Gibbon, Griffin, and Shriek.
-The quartet is subdued by Spider-Woman's apprentice, Porcupine.
+In the special issue Concert of Champions, Ruby Thursday appears as a member of Deep Void, a band consisting entirely of villains.

 Powers and abilities

-Ruby Thursday's head had been replaced with a mass of "organic circuitry".
-The red spherical mass has the ability to alter its shape so she can form appendages or weapons, replenish herself, and project different bursts of energy.
+Ruby Thursday's head was replaced with a mass of "organic circuitry" which can alter its shape to form appendages or weapons.
 If the sphere is separated from her body, she can still control it, no matter how far.
 Ruby is also a scientific genius, with knowledge in engineering and robotics.